 Fixed Penalty Notices (FPN’s), Penalty Notices for Disorder (PND’s), findings of innocence, acquittals and other police intelligence (including allegations) is covered in the local police information section.

 The current practice is for the police to store details of all recordable offences, and other specific offences, and for these to be held until the individual reaches 100 years old.
 What’s recorded on the PNC?

 Historically, the process of retention has varied.

-Prior to early 2006, the police were able to delete records entirely after a certain period, depending on the nature of the offence.
+Prior to early 2006, the police were able to delete records from the PNC after a certain period, depending on the nature of the offence.
 This was possible under the old ‘weeding’ guidelines.
 However, the police do not appear to have deleted records on a systematic basis, and many records that were eligible for deletion were never actually deleted.
 If you have a CRB check (as they were known then) that you did prior to 2006 that came back clear, your offences have either been deleted or were not recorded in the first place.